lancewalton/concordion-element-syntax/README.md

 @Extension(classOf[ElementSyntaxExtension])
 ```

 This extension adds no commands.
-The reason for registering it as an extension is to allow the css to be added.
+The reason for registering it as an extension is to allow the css included in the jar file
+to be included in the HTML output.

 The output HTML also needs [Bootstrap](http://getbootstrap.com).
 This is not included in this
 distribution.
 The distribution has been tested with Bootstrap version v4.0.0-beta.
 The